-TOWN CENTRE GATEWAY
+SECTION

-- New public transport and taxi interchange combined with downgraded A4046.
-New interchange could help to screen service areas and property rears - New southern gateway square leading to new arrival platform for links to the Works - 1 Introduction of commercial development on St Johns Ambulance hall site.
-Potential to include retail and offices. - (4) Direct link from the Works to a public space enclosed by new development. - (5) Considers a link to the town centre that is integrated with the colonnade of the Walk which provides a sheltered route to Bethcar Street and Market Street.
+New public transport and taxi interchange combined with downgraded A4046.
+New interchange could help to screen service areas and property rears

+2 New southern gateway square leading to new arrival platform for links to the Works

+(3) Introduction of commercial development on St Johns Ambulance hall site.
+Potential to include retail and offices.

+Direct link from the Works to a public space enclosed by new development.

+5 Considers a link to the town centre that is integrated with the colonnade of the Walk which provides a sheltered route to Bethcar Street and Market Street.

+Option 2, has a similar impact to option 1 but does not require difficult negotiation of levels or extensive reconfiguration of existing surface car parking.

+Figure 8 shows the outline of the new buildings

+over the existing built form.